matkoniecz/UnNetHackPlus/Dumping-grounds.md

 True rumor	They say that even a flint stone can be used to tell iron from leather.
 True rumor	They say that it's better to pay first if you might leave the shop unexpectedly.
-True rumor	They say that pets are reluctant to step on cursed items True rumor	They say that puddings are not vegetarian food.
-True rumor	They say that the Horsemen of the Apocalypse are camera shy.
+True rumor	They say that pets are reluctant to step on cursed items True rumor	They say that the Horsemen of the Apocalypse are camera shy.
 True rumor	They say that you can train your dog with meatballs.
 True rumor	They say that you shouldn't kick a cockatrice without boots.